Defense secretary nominee Mattis warns world order under historic threat

 “Civilian leaders bear these responsibilities because the esprit-de-corps of our military, its can-do spirit, and its obedience to civilian leadership reduces the inclination and power of the military to oppose a policy … it is ultimately ordered to implement,” he said.

 The question of budget restraints at the Pentagon is a critical one for lawmakers on both sides of the aisle.
-Armed Services Committee Chairman John McCain, R-Ariz., warned at Thursday’s hearing that the military can’t proceed with “business as usual” as he ripped “arbitrary” congressional caps on spending.
+McCain warned at Thursday’s hearing that the military can’t proceed with “business as usual” as he ripped “arbitrary” congressional caps on spending.

-Mattis agrees that those policies cause concerns.
+Mattis agreed that those policies cause concerns.
 His assurances on dealing with Russia also follow concerns from McCain and other senior lawmakers that the incoming Donald Trump administration is wrongly warming to Moscow.

 Mattis’ testimony falls amid a packed week of confirmation hearings for top Trump Cabinet nominees, including Sen. Jeff Sessions for attorney general and Rex Tillerson for secretary of state.
 Both nominees have faced pushback on Capitol Hill, but virtually all of Trump’s picks – Mattis included – are expected to win confirmation provided Republicans hold together on the final vote.